cduvallet/q2-dbotu/README.md

     - in the more distant future, perhaps there could even be a way to visualize that membership

 _Small semantic note: the repo is called q2-dbotu to keep in line with other qiime 2 plugin repo names, but the function is called dbotu_q2 so that it (1) does not conflict with the existing pip package called `dbotu` and (2) shows up alphabetically under `dbotu` which is where I assume most mortal humans will be looking for it in the qiime plugin listings.
 Sorry for any confusion (and I assure you it has confused me more than you!)_

+# Versions

+* 2018.4.1 - fixed bug: transpose table before and after calling dbotu3, so that dbotu3 gets data in expected format (sequences in rows) despite input qiime2 format (sequences in columns)
+* 2018.4.0 - original "working" plugin, uploaded to conda